Communication and Media Management (Gabelli Graduate) (CMGB)

 This course will give students the opportunity to analyze different entertainment artifacts (television programs, movies, theatrical productions, and written publications) using a curated body of academic organizational communication theories.

-Television has been one of the cornerstones of media for over 75 years and has become a medium through which we understand and study our culture.
-From the Moon Landing to “Who Shot JR”, to the White Ford Bronco chase, to the 2016 presidential election, television has helped to shape our industrial paradigms, social trends, and culture, and has served as a mirror to society.
-This class will study the sociocultural issues and effects associated with television by looking at it from various angles— including social, economic, political, and entertainment perspectives— and by reviewing the past, present, and future of television.
+Television has been one of the cornerstones of media for more than 75 years and has become a medium through which we understand and study our culture.
+From the first moon landing to “Who Shot JR," from the White Ford Bronco chase involving OJ Simpson to the 2016 presidential election, television has helped to shape our industrial paradigms, social trends, and culture, and has served as a mirror to society.
+This class will study the sociocultural issues and effects associated with television by looking at it from various angles—including social, economic, political, and entertainment perspectives—and by reviewing the past, present, and future of television.

 Attribute: PMMA.